 - 1) ALL DIMENSIONS ARE IN MILLIMETERS.

-2) EXPOSED PADDLE SIZE DOES NOT INCLUDE MOLD FLASH.
+- 2) EXPOSED PADDLE SIZE DOES NOT INCLUDE MOLD FLASH

-- 3) LEAD COPLANARITY SHALL BE 0.10 MILLIMETERS MAX.
+- 3) LEAD COPLANARITY SHALL BE0.10 MILLIMETERS MAX

-- 4) JEDEC REFERENCE IS MO-220.
+- 4) JEDEC REFERENCE IS MO220.

-- 5) DRAWING IS NOT TO SCALE.
+- 5) DRAWING IS NOT TO SCALE

 NOTICE: The information in this document is subject to change without notice.
+Please contact MPS for current specifications.
 Users should warrant and guarantee that third party Intellectual Property rights are not infringed upon when integrating MPS products into any application.
 MPS will not assume any legal responsibility for any said applications.